-Coggles is the world of design and creativity, music, fashion, books, the people who create and are passionate about what surrounds them, the quality of simple design.
-Stocking Belstaff, Billionaire Boys Club and Nike.
+Coggles is the world of design, creativity, music, fashion and books—as well as the people who create and are passionate about them.
+Centred around the timeless quality of simple design, Coggles have made a name for themselves by stocking brands like Belstaff, Billionaire Boys Club and Nike.

-Gilt has smashed all the records and now is a $500 million dollar business.
+Gilt has smashed all the records and is now a $250 million dollar business.
 Their daily ‘flash’ sales offer gents the best in men’s clothing, fashion and accessories, for a fraction of the price.
 Worth registering and scoping their range.

 One of the biggest destinations for men’s clothing online, ASOS stocks hundreds of great brands.
 They’re a pioneer in social media and continue to up the ante in the online clothing stakes.
 Free shipping is their biggest drawcard.

 Brands: Adidas, Bershka, Converse, Jack & Jones, Nike, Pull & Bear, Tommy Hilfiger, Vans.

 Topman might be an obvious choice, but for men’s clothing basics and staples you cannot go past it.
 Not everything in your wardrobe needs to be designer brands.
 This famous clothing store has everything from sweaters to shoes and even suspenders.